 PV Shelter generally publishes a newsletter three times a year (Spring, Summer, and Fall).
 It is one of our communication tools to inform the community about the activities of our agency.

-To view the Spring 2013 Newsletter click on the "Download" link to the right.
+To view the Summer 2013 Newsletter click on the "Download" link to the right.

 Spring / 2013